jdhao/blog_source/centos_nvim_install_use_guide_en.md

 ## Before we begin

-Neovim has several builtin colorschemes or themes.
+Neovim has several built-in colorschemes or themes.
 You may not like them and want better themes.
 It is easy to install a theme.
 But it is little tricky to make the theme display correctly as what the theme homepage shows.
 A lot of themes will not display well if you use an SSH client which has poor support